-Tulsa County Sheriff’s Office To Begin Use of Sensor To Monitor Health of At-Risk Inmates
+Tulsa County Sheriff’s Office To Begin Use of Sensor To Monitor At-Risk Inmates

 This story originally reported by NewsOn6.